 Pululukwa means to rest in Umbundo.
 As the name says it is the ideal place to relax and enjoy the scenery and nature.
 We loved staying there and we recommend trying to stay there at least one night.
 Yes, it is expensive, but it is a fantastic experience.
 Even if you don’t want to stay there for one night, you can visit the park and the wild animals, or even enjoy a meal in their fantastic restaurant.
 We still need to talk about the delicious food we ate in the Pululukwa.

 The resort is divided into different regions, representing different ethnic groups of Lubango.
 The 60 huts (bungalows) represent different ethnic group style.
 The huts are stylish, they have an African vibe, very comfortable with air conditioning.

 Throughout the park, you will find wild animals.
-Zebras run wild through the park, you can pet them if they let you don’t worry they are very pacific and docile.
-You will find Ostrich, crocodile (not running loose, lol), Antelopes (we weren’t able to find any in our stay), Angolan Chicken and different kinds of birds.
+Zebras run wild through the park, you can pet them if they let you.
+Don’t worry they are very pacific and docile.
+You will find Ostrich, crocodile (not running loose, lol), Antelopes, Angolan Chicken and different kinds of birds.

 We need to mention the restaurant in Pululukwa because it is fabulous.
-One of the best meals we ate, the “Chateaubriand steak” and the ice cream of Avocado is worthy of a last meal choice.
+One of the best meals we ate, the “Chateaubriand steak” and the ice cream of Avocado is worthy of being the last meal choice.
 The service is very professional, and everyone is very friendly.

 We wish everyone could have the opportunity to go to Lubango and fell amazed.
 Hopefully, we were able to inspire you to do it!